agryman/mathz/journals/2025 journal.md

 added checklist to formal specifications article

+## 2025-02-11

+work on completing the basic definitions in the rings article using the checklist

 # To Do

 * [ ] define homomorphisms for each of the four sets of ring structures: rng_hom, ring_hom, etc